tobiasvanderwerff/master-thesis/README.md

 # hinge-code
 Using traditional Hinge features as writer code.
-Right now the procedure goes as
+This does not require episodice training, since the writer codes are ready in advance and don't require gradient-based training.
+Right now the procedure goes as follows:
-follows:

 ```
 for each writer do